Treasury

 Arkham Intel

-Pricing sources can disagree (DEX spot vs aggregator vs CEX).
-We keep the pipeline explicit so you can audit the assumptions.
+pricing sources disagree (DEX spot vs aggregator vs CEX). the pipeline is explicit so you can audit the assumptions yourself.

 links